AliBaghizadeh/computational-microscopy-workflow/README.md

 ## 📊 Workflow Overview

-1. **Build Supercell**: Start from 4H-SiC CIF, build 2x2x1 supercell, introduce O dopants.
+1. **Build Supercell**: Start from a 4H-SiC CIF file and build a 2×2×1 supercell.
+Randomly replace two carbon atoms with oxygen atoms to simulate diffusion.
-   The size of the supercell is very important, and depends on factors like the zone axis for image simulation, the symmetry of the lattice, and of course, your computational resources.
+   🔹 *Note:* The supercell size is critical.
+It depends on the intended zone axis for STEM simulation, the symmetry of the 4H-SiC lattice, and your available computational resources.

-2. **SCF + Relaxation**: Perform static and relaxed DFT calculations using GPAW.
-   This approach is just a demo.
-It does not optimize lattice parameters, and it is not intended to relax atomic positions for the purpose of electronic structure or very high-accuracy coordinate calculations.
-   The best strategy is to read the manual of the GPAW for the possible choices of parameters to reduce or increase the accuracy of the final results.
-Again, mind your computation resources.
+2. **Static SCF Calculation**: Perform a static self-consistent field (SCF) calculation using GPAW to pre-converge the charge density and wavefunctions.
+   🔹 *This step prepares the structure for faster relaxation by generating a `.gpw` file that includes preconverged states.*

+3. **Geometry Relaxation**: Using the SCF results, relax atomic positions via force minimization (using BFGS optimizer).
+   🔹 *Note:* This is a simplified relaxation workflow.
+It does **not** optimize the unit cell dimensions or k-point mesh, and is **not intended** for high-accuracy total energy or band structure calculations.
+It's mainly designed to generate realistic atomic coordinates for image simulation.
+   🔹 For more accurate simulations, consult the [GPAW documentation](https://wiki.fysik.dtu.dk/gpaw/) and adjust cutoff energies, `kpts`, convergence thresholds, and relaxation strategies accordingly.

+4. **Save Relaxed Structure**: After relaxation, the script automatically checks convergence and exports the relaxed atomic coordinates to `relaxed_positions_only.cif`.
+   🔹 *This file will be used in the STEM image simulation step.*

-3. **Distance Analysis**: Analyze Si–Si interatomic distances.
+5. **Distance Analysis**: Analyze Si–Si interatomic distances using a simple script.
-   This is just a short script allowing analyzing the intratomic distances.
-The analysis can be expanded to other things like comparing original and relaxed cif files, too.
+   🔹 This helps verify that relaxation did not produce unphysical configurations.
+   🔹 You can extend this analysis to measure bond lengths, angular distortions, or compare pre/post-relaxation structures.

+6. **Export to STEM Simulation**: Upload the relaxed CIF to Google Colab and open the abTEM simulation notebook.
+   🔹 In the notebook, align the structure along a chosen zone axis, expand it if necessary, and prepare it for image simulation.

-4. **STEM Simulation**: Simulate ABF, MAADF, HAADF contrast with abTEM in Colab.
+7. **STEM Simulation (abTEM)**: Simulate ABF, MAADF, and HAADF contrast using abTEM in Colab.
-   The **abTEM** package supports two main approaches for STEM image simulation:
+   abTEM supports two main approaches:

-   - **Flexible (4D-STEM-like) Simulation**:
-     This comprehensive method simulates the full diffraction pattern at each probe position and allows **post-acquisition integration** of signals over any detector angles.
-It’s similar to 4D-STEM and ideal for exploring how different angular       ranges affect image contrast.
+   - **Flexible 4D-STEM Simulation**: Generates full diffraction patterns at each scan position and allows post-hoc integration over detector angles.
-     In this project, we use this to generate **ABF, MAADF, and HAADF** contrast maps by integrating over selected annular angle ranges.

-   - **Direct (Single-Detector) Simulation**:
-     This more traditional method simulates STEM images by scanning a probe across the sample and collecting signal using predefined detector geometries (like fixed ABF or HAADF detectors).
-     This is faster and commonly used for generating reproducible, publication-style images with specific detector settings.

-   The simulation is done in **Google Colab** to take advantage of GPU acceleration (via CuPy) and avoid local hardware limitations.
-Just upload the `relaxed_positions_only.cif` file and run the notebook step-by-step.
+   - **Direct STEM Simulation**: Uses pre-defined annular detectors for ABF or HAADF, suitable for fast, publication-ready images.
+   🔹 This notebook is GPU-accelerated using CuPy and runs efficiently in Colab.

 ---